Andrew Meredith

-Andrew Meredith (born 24 April 1972) is an Australian field hockey coach for the International Hockey Federation.
-He was the former Analysis Operations Manager at Premier League club Manchester United, having previously worked as Director of Performance Analysis and Innovation Architect at 1.
+Andrew Meredith (born 24 April 1972) is an Australian field hockey coach for the International Hockey Federation.having previously worked as Director of Performance Analysis and Innovation Architect at 1.
 Bundesliga club FC St. Pauli.
-Meredith was involved as Technical Analyst with the Australia national football team during their 2018 FIFA World Cup qualification campaign.

 Football

 October 2013, saw him engaged as a High Performance consultant for the Hamburg Bundesliga Football club FC St. Pauli, which later led to an expanded full-time role in December 2013 where he was contracted as Innovation Architect and Head of Performance Analysis until August 2019.

-In September 2019, Meredith joined Manchester United in the club’s Managerial Department, taking up the role of Analysis Operations Manager, which saw him focus on the strategic level responsibilities of analysis provision and innovation architecture within the First Team, Academy and Women’s program, and, the management of club resources.